Consumer Food Waste

 Consumer Food Waste By The Numbers

-The average household of four people wastes almost $2,760 per year on food that goes uneaten.
-All together, consumer food waste accounts for more than 48% of surplus food in the U.S. at a cost of $229 billion.
-Plus, it has an annual greenhouse gas footprint of 245 million metric tons of CO2e (the same as driving more than 54 million passenger vehicles for one entire year) and uses nearly 11 trillion gallons of water (the same as what could fill more than 16 million Olympic-sized swimming pools).
-It's also the equivalent of more than 73 billion meals that could have gone to people in need.
+In 2023, the average American spent $788 on food that went uneaten.
+All together, consumer food waste accounts for nearly 50% of surplus food (47%) in the U.S. at a cost of $264 billion.
+Plus, it has an annual greenhouse gas footprint of 205 million metric tons of CO2e (the same as driving more than 49 million passenger vehicles over the course of the year) and uses nearly 11 trillion gallons of water (the same as what could fill more than 16 million Olympic-sized swimming pools).
+It's also the equivalent of more than 72 billion meals that could have gone to people in need.

 Learn more about the impact of food waste on consumers and other sectors of the food system with the ReFED Insights Engine.